 - You based your A3 mostly on assumptions and opinions

-- You didn’t engage in real dialogue with the people who actually do the work
+- You didn’t engage in genuine dialogue with the people who do the work

-These are just a few of the factors that play into ineffective problem solving.
-If you’re “doing” or “filling out” an A3 behind your desk, I can say most of the time you will not be able to answer the questions above.
+These are just a few factors that play into ineffective problem-solving.
+If you’re “doing” or “filling out” an A3 behind your desk, I can say that most of the time, you will not be able to answer the questions above.